nizmow/blog/content/posts/hugo-with-github-pages-branch.md

 4) Push! `git push origin gh-pages`.
 5) Return to master: `git checkout master`.

 You've now got an empty `gh-pages` branch.
 Now might be a good time to go into your repository settings on Github and configure this branch for hosting.

-To test things out, you can do
+### Manually publishing to the `gh-pages` branch

+With this done, you can now publish a Hugo build of your site from your `publish` folder to your new `gh-pages` branch.
+For this we use [`git worktree`](https://git-scm.com/docs/git-worktree).
+Later we can automate this, so it's probably not a good idea to push any changes.

+1) Make sure your `master` branch is clean.
+2) Remove your `public/` directory and add it to `.gitignore`.
+3) Run `hugo` to build and publish your site.
+You can now add and commit your published changes: `cd public && git add . && git commit -m "gh-pages commit!"`.
+4) Push! `git push origin gh-pages`.

+If all is well, you should be able to see your published content at the Github Pages site you configured earlier.

+If you intend to automate things, though, it's probably a good idea to get rid of the worktree just added (`rm -rf publish/ && git worktree prune`) and get started with Github Actions...

+### Automate with Github Actions

+Github Actions is a CI platform built into Github, and contributor [crazy-max](https://github.com/crazy-max) has built a whole lot of useful Actions to help with publishing Github Pages.
+There are a few steps to get Actions going on your repository, a good start is clicking the "Actions" tab and following the instructions.
+You can see the Actions definitions file I've used to automate publishing of this blog [here](https://github.com/nizmow/blog/blob/master/.github/workflows/publish.yml)... and if you poke through the commit history you can see some messy trial and error while I try to get things running right.

+With that done, you can push your Hugo code `master` and in a few seconds your blog will be updated for you.
+Who needs Wordpress?

 [^1]: you could probably do some really wild things with this.
 Mega-mono-repo?

-# END

-notes:

-creating a github pages branch:

-* make sure there are no outstanding commits in the repo
-* create an orphan branch: `git checkout --orphan gh-pages`
-* clear it out: `git reset --hard` (it's an orphan, this will delete everything)
-* make an empty commit so you can push: `git commit --allow-empty -m "Initial gh-pages commit"`
-* push the empty branch to your repo: `git push origin gh-pages`
-* you've got a github pages branch!

-updating:

-* in MASTER branch: `git checkout master`
-* make sure your public/ directory is ignored
-* commit any changes
-* use worktree to track the gh-pages branch in the public/ subdirectory: `git worktree add -B gh-pages public origin/gh-pages`
-* run `hugo` to publish and then add and push your changes to the gh-pages branch: `cd public && git add . && git commit -m "gh-pages commit"`
-* if all is well, push! `git push origin gh-pages`